Election workers worry that federal threats task force isn’t enough to keep them safe

 But Cramer added that the experience produced a successful effort to increase collaboration with local, state, and federal authorities — with the result that the county is much better prepared to respond to, and anticipate, similar incidents this year.

-“When you’re on the defense, you’re kind of reacting to everything, and I think that’s how the past was,” said Cramer.
+“When you’re on the defense, you’re kind of reacting to everything, and I think that’s how the past was,” Cramer said.
 “And now we’re being proactive.”

 ‘I dread November for you guys’